fransimo/fransimo_info/content/posts/2009/01/01_fotografia_intuitiva/index.en.md

 ---
-title: 'Intuitive Photography'
+title: Intuitive Photography
 date: '2009-01-01'
-author: "Fran Simó"
+author: Fran Simó
 aliases: /blog/2009/01/01/fotografia-intuitiva/
 images:
 - fotografia_intuitiva_dsc_2104.jpg
+description: _“The simply curious doesn’t have the right… Zen, like all mysticism, will only be understood by a mystic who… won’t give into the temptation to obtain by a.
 ---

 ![fotografia_intuitiva_dsc_2104.jpg](fotografia_intuitiva_dsc_2104.jpg)